Raw nuts are relatively hard to digest because they contain phytates and tannins (antinutrients that bind to minerals).

 As we’ve seen, the biggest thing that can make nuts hard to digest aside from a food allergy or intolerance is the relatively high antinutrient content – particularly phytates.

-Research has shown that soaking raw nuts before eating them (cooked or not) is the most effective way to reduce phytate content.
+Research has shown that soaking nuts before eating them (cooked or not) is the most effective way to reduce phytic acid content.

 Cooking also reduces phytates; the higher the cooking temperature, the more phytate content is reduced.
-This means that roasting, which is typically done at high temperatures, will make nuts easier to digest.
+This means that roasting, which is typically done at high temperatures, will make it easier to digest nuts.

 Finally, consider that roasted nuts often have ingredients added to them (e.g. seasonings, sugar, etc.).
 Depending on your individual response to these added ingredients, it can make digestion harder as well.